 Elevated Asian cuisine meets the lunch set at this leafy spot in Buderim, where owner and chef Seung Joo Kim – previously head chef at Sunshine Beach favourite Embassy XO – oversees a brunch banquet for the dainty sum of $35.
 Snacky dishes spanning fried beef mapo tofu, a duck spring roll paired with tamarind chutney and Korean fried chicken are served on ceramics handcrafted to match each dish by Kim’s wife, Peri.
 The name Honeysuckle references the meaning of “Buderim” in local Gubbi Gubbi language.

 Watch the trawlers from the shade of a Breton-striped umbrella while tucking into a Mooloolaba prawn roll with citrus mayo or Fraser Isle crab spaghetti.
 What was once the old Mooloolaba Yacht Club is now a sleek waterfront spot with a decidedly nautical theme, offering seafood-driven share plates and topnotch service.
 The shoestring fries with addictive secret seasoning are a non-negotiable side and it’s hard to beat sunset cocktails on the lawn in summer.

 Best brunch: White Picket Fence

-Arched windows, a peach courtyard and Moroccan-tiled tables create a pastiche of Mediterranean vibes – a worthy backdrop to artfully plated brunch dishes such as green chilli lobster scrambled eggs and housemade granola.
+Arched windows, a peach courtyard and Moroccan-tiled tables create a pastiche of Mediterranean vibes – a worthy backdrop to artfully plated brunch dishes such as a beetroot and gin-cured salmon bagel and an eggs benedict served on hash browns.
 Bring the kids – pooches are welcome, too – and pair it all with coffee from Brisbane’s Seven Miles.
 This café buzzes from breakfast cocktails to weekend evening tapas.

 140 Bulcock Street, Caloundra; 0474 771 969